Billy Hamilton (baseball, born 1990): San Francisco Giants

 On February 7, 2020, Hamilton signed a minor league deal with the San Francisco Giants.
-He never appeared in a game at the Major League level for the Giants after the restart.
+He never appeared in a game at the major league level for the Giants.

 New York Mets

 On August 2, 2020, the Giants traded Hamilton to the New York Mets in exchange for Jordan Humphreys.
 On August 4, Hamilton was selected to the active roster.
 On September 3 during a Subway Series with the New York Yankees leading the Mets 7–6, Hamilton replaced Jeff McNeil as a pinch runner at the bottom the ninth inning.
 He forced Aroldis Chapman to balk and advanced to 2nd base, however was caught stealing 3rd base (with no outs).
 On September 4, Hamilton was designated for assignment.

 Chicago Cubs

 On September 7, 2020, the Chicago Cubs claimed Hamilton off waivers.

-In 2020, between the two teams Hamilton batted .125/.171/.219 with one home run and two RBIs in 32 at bats, and stole six bases in eight attempts.
+In 2020, between the two teams Hamilton batted .125/.171/.219 with one home run and two RBIs in 32 at-bats, and stole six bases in eight attempts.